kisinga/farmon/docs/ECONOMIC_ANALYSIS.md

 ### 5. **Custom Processing & Integration**

-Your solution uses **Node-RED** for custom logic:
+Your solution uses the **backend (Go) and Angular UI** for custom logic:
-- Complex alerting rules
+- Complex alerting rules and edge rules
 - Integration with existing farm management systems
-- Custom dashboards
+- Custom dashboards and device management
-- Integration with ERP systems (you have `farm_erp.png` in docs)
 - Custom data processing pipelines

-Arduino Cloud has limited customization compared to full Node-RED flexibility.
+Arduino Cloud has limited customization compared to a self-hosted backend and UI.

 ### 6. **Offline Operation**